ADEData-Lab/HeatStreet/docs/INTERACTIVE_MODE.md

 Check:
 - API credentials are correct
-- Borough name is spelled correctly
+- Local authority name is spelled correctly
 - Network connection is working
 - API service is online